 - Do Not Track.
 Many modern web browsers give you the option to send a “Do Not Track” signal to the websites you visit, indicating that you do not wish to be tracked.
 At this time, the Services do not specifically respond to “Do Not Track” signals.

 11. Collection of Information by Others

 We do not knowingly collect any information from any minors, and we comply with all applicable privacy laws including the GDPR, USA Children’s Online Privacy Protection Act (“COPPA”) and associated Federal Trade Commission (“FTC”) rules for collecting Personal Data from minors.
 Please see the FTC’s website (www.ftc.gov) for more information.
 Our Website will not knowingly accept Personal Data from anyone under 13 years old in violation of applicable laws, without consent of a parent or guardian.
 In the event that we discover that a child under the age of 13 has provided PII to us without parental consent, we will make efforts to delete the child’s information in accordance with the COPPA.
 If you have concerns about this Website or its Services, wish to find out if your child has accessed our Services, or wish to remove your child’s Personal Data from our servers, please contact us at email@example.com.

 13. Changes to this Policy

 14. Our Contact Information

 Copyright ©LinkPoint360, LLC.
 All rights reserved.
-The Website is protected by United States and international copyright, trademark, and other applicable laws.
-This includes the content, appearance, and design of the Website, as well as the trademarks, product names, graphics, logos, service names, slogans, colors, and designs.
+The Services is protected by United States and international copyright, trademark, and other applicable laws.
+This includes the content, appearance, and design of the Services, as well as the trademarks, product names, graphics, logos, service names, slogans, colors, and designs.